Anderson says Donaldson made racist remark, MLB investigates

 Donaldson scrapped with Anderson on May 13 in Chicago after making a hard tag, and Anderson responded with a shove, resulting in the benches and bullpens clearing.
 Donaldson said Saturday that he was “trying to defuse” any lingering tension when the players crossed paths early in the game.

-Anderson said Donaldson made a “Jackie” in the first couple of innings: “I spared him that time, and then it happened again."
+Anderson said Donaldson made a “Jackie” reference in an early inning: “I spared him that time, and then it happened again."

-White Sox manager Tony La Russa also called Donaldson’s comment “racist,” adding, “That’s as strong as it gets.”

-In the third inning, Donaldson rounded second base after the final out and began jawing with Anderson as the teams came off the field.
-Donaldson was escorted off the field by Yankees manager Aaron Boone and Anderson was led off by third base coach Joe McEwing.
+Later, in the third inning, Donaldson rounded second base after the final out and began jawing with Anderson as the teams came off the field.
+Donaldson was escorted to the dugout by Yankees manager Aaron Boone and Anderson was led off by third base coach Joe McEwing.

 In the fifth, White Sox catcher Yasmani Grandal stood up from his crouch and confronted Donaldson as he approached the plate.